DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_tasks.md

 ---
-sidebar_label: Put /tasks
+sidebar_label: PUT /tasks
-title: Put /tasks
+title: PUT /tasks
-description: You can learn about the Put /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the PUT /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Put /tasks
+# PUT /tasks

 ### Description